TVcasualty/postToDatabase/Readme.md

 # POST TO DATABASE

 postToDatabase is a MERN application that can be adapted to your needs.
 Flexibility its postToDatabase's biggest advantage.
-Simply a database that can be used as a bug tracker, a personal agenda, a todo list, or even a Kanye West quote data base.
+Simply a database that can be used as a bug tracker, a personal agenda, a todo list, or even a quote data base.

 ## up and running with: